digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 The implementation orientate itself on a Domain-Driven-Design approach in a functional style.
 In the context of the latter, and without any integration for domain services or external layers, all data models are immutable.
 In result, the domain consists solely of object values without any entities.
+This functional style plays nicely with the functional reactive programming of the currently only application using it.

 As the real-world domain is a German one, the implementation makes heavy use of the German language.
 Low level or pure technical parts are using English.
 The